SovereignCloudStack/docs/docs/04-operating-scs/08-backups/user_data_backups.md

 When using the `createImage` Compute API action (e.g. via the `openstack server image create` command) on a virtual machine that has volumes attached to it in addition to its Ephemeral Storage disk, the volumes will not be backed up into the image.
 Instead, a snapshot will be created for each attached volume and referenced in the image metadata.
 This does not replace genuine volume backups.

-See the [appendix section](#image-creation-action-for-servers-with-attached-volumes) for further details.
+See the [corresponding appendix section](#image-creation-action-for-servers-with-attached-volumes) for further details.

 :::